Zheng-yuhao/Online_Courses_Selecting_System/Readme.md

 python 3.8

 ## Goal
 A practice project that can help myself or maybe watchers to improve the python basic power.
+Actually, this project is just a prototype.

 ## Constitutes